icewind1991/haze/README.md

 - Setup a service to run `haze proxy` in the background as your own user.
 A systemd user service is recommended.
 - Configure your reverse proxy of choice to proxy `*.haze.example.com` and `haze.example.com` to the proxy's listen endpoint
 - (optional) acquire a wildcard ssl certificate for your domain and set your reverse proxy to use it.
-  This will be highly dependant on your DNS provider, [this](https://community.letsencrypt.org/t/dns-providers-who-easily-integrate-with-lets-encrypt-dns-validation/86438) lists some DNS providers and supported ACME clients.
+  This will be highly dependent on your DNS provider, [this](https://community.letsencrypt.org/t/dns-providers-who-easily-integrate-with-lets-encrypt-dns-validation/86438) lists some DNS providers and supported ACME clients.

 ### Usage